alai97/developer-hub/docs/continuous-integration/use-ci/run-tests/tests-v2.md

 ### Parallelism (Test Splitting)

 To enable parallelism (test splitting) in a **Test** step, specify the number of parallel workloads to divide the tests into.
-These workloades will be executed in parallel steps.
+These workloads will be executed in parallel steps.

 :::note